Britney Spears is back in the music scene — this time as a free woman, finally.

-“Hold Me Closer” is the pop princess’ first new music since her 2016 studio album Glory, which also included deluxe tracks “Mood Ring,” “Swimming in the Stars” and the Backstreet Boys-assisted “Matches” that were released in 2020.
+“Hold Me Closer” is Spears’ first new music since her 2016 studio album Glory, which also included deluxe tracks “Mood Ring,” “Swimming in the Stars” and the Backstreet Boys-assisted “Matches” that were released in 2020.
 Most notably, the collaboration will mark Spears’ official return to music since the end of her 13-year conservatorship.